cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

+# Spring Boot Java applications for CICS, Part 3: JDBC

-# Learning Objectives
+## Learning Objectives
-Accessing a relational database from your Springboot application is likely to be an essential requirement for your application.
+Accessing a relational database from your Spring Boot application is likely to be an essential requirement for your application.
 This tutorial demonstrates how to create a Java application which accesses a relational database using Spring Boot's approach to JDBC.
 The application is destined to be deployed into a Liberty server, running in CICS.

-1. We will Create a Spring Boot app that uses JDBC and setup a Gradle/Maven build for this
-1. Use JDBC Template to access a data source
-1. Configure a Datasource to define the connection to the database
-1. Deploy and test the app in CICS/Liberty

 JDBC is a Java API which allows a Java applications to access data stored in a relational database.
 In this tutorial we will be using IBM Db2® for z/OS as our relational database.
 The application will use the supplied EMP table which is supplied with DB2.

 Spring Boot's JDBC support provides database related beans, such as `DataSource` and `JdbcTemplate`.
 These beans can be Autowired into an application to facilitate an automatic JDBC connection to your Database.
 Follow the steps in this article to generate a Spring Boot web application used to update the Db2 employee table.
 The application is built using Gradle or Maven, and deployed in a CICS Liberty JVM server.

-The application will allow you to:
+This tutorial will show you how to

-1. add an employee to the EMP table
-1. list all or a single employee
-1. update an existing employee
-1. delete an existing employee.

-We provide options to perform these updates using either local transaction behaviour specific to the DataSource type, or consistently using an XA (global) transaction.
+1. Create and build Spring Boot application that uses JDBC
+1. ...
+1. Use Spring's JDBC Template to execute an SQL statement
+1. Make the JDBC updates transactional
+1. ...

+The application is a web application where all requests can be made from a browser.
+The application uses the Spring Boot web interface to process GET REST requests only.
+In a real world implementation of this other types of REST interfaces, such as POST, would be more appropriate.
+GET requests are used here for simplicity.

+The application source and build scripts are available in the (cicsdev/cics-java-liberty-springboot-jdbc)[https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/] repository.

+## Prerequisites

+- CICS TS V5.3 or later
+- A configured Liberty JVM server in CICS
+- Db2 for z/OS (or another relational database)
+- Java SE 1.8 on the z/OS system
+- Java SE 1.8 on the workstation
+- An Eclipse development environment on the workstation
+- Either Gradle or Apache Maven on the workstation

+## Estimated time

+It should take you about 2 hours to complete this tutorial.

 ## Step 1: Create the Application